-- (i) demonstrate, through close analysis, knowledge of the literary texts studied - (ii) respond with knowledge and understanding to literary texts from the genres of prose, poetry and drama - (iii) demonstrate understanding of the ways in which writers' choices of form, structure and language shape meanings - (iv) communicate a sensitive and informed personal response to what is read; and - (v) express responses clearly and coherently, using textual evidence where appropriate.
+(i) demonstrate, through close analysis, knowledge of the literary texts studied sound reasoning with evidence.

+- (ii) respond with knowledge and understanding to literary texts from the genres of prose, poetry and drama - (iii) demonstrate understanding of the ways in which writers' choices of form, structure and language shape meanings - (iv) communicate a sensitive and informed personal response to what is read; and - (v) express responses clearly and coherently, using textual evidence where appropriate.